gramern/cp77-dlss-enabler-bridge/docs/methods.md

 } DLSS_Enabler_Result;
 ```

-For comprehensive logging, use launch parameter `--de-bridge-debug` for the game (requires version 0.3.2.0+ of the plugin.).
+For debug logging, use launch parameter `--de-bridge-debug` for the game (requires version 0.3.2.0+ of the plugin.).
+For extended debug logging, use `--de-bridge-debug-ext` for the game (requires version 0.3.4.0+ of the plugin.).